 Scientist Thomas Harbor (Robert Redford) has made the most important discovery in human history: definitive proof of the afterlife.
 His findings, however, come at a horrifying cost: global suicide rates drastically increase in the aftermath of the news.
 Two years after Harbor’s breakthrough, his son (Jason Segel) and a mysterious woman (Rooney Mara) join Thomas at a secluded mansion, where he and a group of followers have made yet another discovery: the ability to record one’s afterlife.
 But as The Discovery shows, some questions to the ways of the universe shouldn’t necessarily be answered.

-Don’t miss these other classic movies on Netflix Canada!
+Add these classic movies on Netflix Canada to your queue.

 I Am Mother (2019)

 After an unnamed extinction event, a teenaged girl (Clara Rugaard) is raised by a robot Mother (voiced by Rose Byrne) in a bunker with a mission to repopulate the Earth.
 Their unique bond, however, is threatened when a mysterious stranger (Hilary Swank) arrives with alarming news: there are many human survivors, and robots like Mother hunt them down and kill them.
 Relying on suspense and weighty ideas, I Am Mother is an uncommonly intelligent work of sci-fi.

 Everyone should watch these great coming of age movies at least once.